techbrett/OfficeDocs-SkypeForBusiness/Teams/meeting-recording.md

 ### Recordings automatically expire

-Both Teams meeting recording and transcription adhere to this setting.
-It allows you to reduce the number of storage older recordings or transcriptions use.
-OneDrive and SharePoint monitor the expiration setting on all recordings and transcriptions and automatically move them to the recycle bin on their expiration date.
+This setting allows you to manage storage by reducing the space that older recordings and transcripts use.
+OneDrive and SharePoint automatically monitor the expiration settings for all recordings and transcripts, moving them to the recycle bin once they reach their expiration date.

 You can turn off the **Meetings automatically expire** setting in the [Teams admin center](https://go.microsoft.com/fwlink/p/?linkid=2066851) under **Meetings** > **Meeting policies** > **Recording & transcription**.

 ### Default expiration time

-Both Teams meeting recording and transcription adhere to this setting.
-It controls whether recordings or transcriptions automatically expire.
+This setting controls whether recordings or transcripts automatically expire.
 After turning on **Recordings automatically expire**, you'll get the option to set the **Default expiration time**, measured in days.
-Meeting recordings and transcriptions have a default expiration time of 120 days.
+Meeting recordings and transcripts have a default expiration time of 120 days.

-Any changes to this setting only affect newly created recordings and transcriptions.
-Admins can't change the expiration time on existing meeting recordings and transcriptions.
+Any changes to this setting only affect newly created recordings and transcripts.
+You can't change the expiration time on existing meeting recordings and transcripts.

-The expiration value is an integer for days that can be set as follows:
+The expiration value is an integer for days that you can set as follows:

 - Minimum value: 1
 - Maximum value: 99999
-- -1 (PowerShell only) so the recordings and transcriptions never expire
+- -1 (PowerShell only) so the recordings and transcripts never expire

 > [!NOTE]
 > The maximum default expiration time for A1 users is 30 days.